Political status of Kosovo: Status in the Kingdom of Yugoslavia

-Following the Balkan Wars (1912–13) and the Treaties of London and Bucharest, which led to the Ottoman loss of most of the Balkans, Kosovo was governed as an integral part of the Kingdom of Serbia, while its western part (Metohija) by the Kingdom of Montenegro.
-In 1918 Montenegro was united with Serbia, first becoming an integral part of the Kingdom of Serbia, and shortly thereafter under Serbian rule joined the Kingdom of Serbs, Croats and Slovenes (KSHS), recognized in 1919 and 1920 at the Paris Peace Conference and the League of Nations and gaining a Constitution in 1921.
+Following the Balkan Wars (1912–13) and the Treaties of London and Bucharest, which led to the Ottoman Empire's loss of most of the Balkans, Kosovo was governed as an integral part of the Kingdom of Serbia, while the Kingdom of Montenegro governed its western part, known as Metohija.
+In 1918, Montenegro was united with Serbia, first becoming an integral part of the Kingdom of Serbia, and shortly thereafter, under Serbian rule, joined the Kingdom of Serbs, Croats and Slovenes (KSHS), recognized in 1919 and 1920 at the Paris Peace Conference and the League of Nations, and gaining a Constitution in 1921.
 Demonstrations from Kosovo Albanians demanding union with the Principality of Albania were suppressed by the Royal Yugoslav Army.
-In 1922 the historical entities were abolished by a state commission and 33 new administrative oblasts (regions) ruled from the centre were instituted.
-In 1926 the border dispute with the Albanian Republic was resolved with most of the Gora region remaining in the Kingdom.
+In 1922, the historical entities were abolished by a state commission, and 33 new administrative oblasts (regions) ruled from the centre were instituted.
+In 1926, the border dispute with the Albanian Republic was resolved with most of the Gora region remaining within the Kingdom of Yugoslavia.

 In 1929, the Kingdom (renamed formally to "Yugoslavia") was restructured into nine large provinces called banovinas (banates), formalized by a new Constitution in 1931.
 Their borders were intentionally drawn so that they would not correspond either to boundaries between ethnic groups or to pre-World War I state borders.
 Most of Kosovo was allocated to the Zeta Banate and smaller bits to the Moravian and Vardar Banates.

 Status in Communist Yugoslavia

 The first Constitution of the Federative People's Republic of Yugoslavia (later renamed the Socialist Federal Republic of Yugoslavia, SFRY) established Kosovo-Metohija and the northern region of Vojvodina as autonomous provinces within the People's Republic of Serbia.
 It also promoted the Vardar region of southern Serbia to the status of a separate republic, the People's Republic of Macedonia.
 The constitution, adopted on 31 January 1946, stated that "The People's Republic of Serbia includes the autonomous province of Vojvodina and the autonomous Kosovo-Metohijan region."
 It did not spell out the rights and scope of the autonomous provinces, instead stating that this was a matter to be "determined by the constitution of the [parent] republic."

 The later Constitution of the SFRY, adopted on 7 April 1963, again provided for republics to "found autonomous provinces in accordance with the constitution in areas with distinctive national characteristics or in areas with other distinguishing features, on the basis of the express will of the population of this area."
 Within the Socialist Republic of Serbia, "there are the autonomous provinces of Vojvodina and Kosovo and Metohija, established in 1945 by the decision of the People's Assembly of the People's Republic of Serbia in accordance with the express will of the population of these areas."
-The details of the rights and scope of the provinces was, again, reserved to the republics' constitutions.
+The details of the rights and scope of the provinces were, again, reserved to the republics' constitutions.